-The Office of Grant and Research Development OGRD
+The Office of Research Support and Operations ORSO

-The Office of Grant and Research Development (OGRD) was established in 1972 to serve the needs of the Washington State University's faculty and graduate students who seek support for research and scholarly endeavors.
-OGRD''s primary functions include locating and securing program information from federal, state and private sources, maintaining an in-house library of funding agencies, assisting in the development of successful proposals, reviewing proposals prior to submission to outside agencies.
-In addition, accepting awards for sponsored projects for the University.
-ORGD is also responsible for ensuring that all research conducted by members of the University complies with legal and ethical standards of the Institutional Review Board and the Institutional Biosafety Committee.
-There are numerous types of funding support OGRD will assist you in locating: fellowships, grants, scholarship, and travel support.
+The Office of Research Support and Operations (ORSO) was established in 1972 to serve the needs of the Washington State University's faculty and graduate students who seek support for research and scholarly endeavors.
+ORSO's primary functions include locating and securing program information from federal, state and private sources, maintaining an in-house library of funding agencies, assisting in the development of successful proposals, reviewing proposals prior to submission to outside agencies.
+In addition, accepting awards for sponsored projects for the University complies with legal and ethical standards of the Institutional Review Board and the Institutional Biosafety Committee.
+There are numerous types of funding support ORSO will assist you in locating: fellowships, grants, scholarship, and travel support.
 The sooner you begin your search, the better it is for you.

-Items that will help in you search at ORGD are: a listing of descriptive words, variables, the scope and limits of your project and a very general idea of the amount of money needed.
+Items that will help in you search at ORSO are: a listing of descriptive words, variables, the scope and limits of your project and a very general idea of the amount of money needed.
 From the inception of your idea and to the start of your dunging, plan to spend 6 to 12 months on the process.
 Contact the Graduate Support Coordinator to schedule an initial visit.